tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 Before diving into ARMA, quickly summarize auto-correlation for the class:

-* Autocorrelation is simply seeing to how well a time series correlates with a lagged copy of itself at a specified lag interval.
+* Autocorrelation is simply seeing how well a time series correlates with a lagged copy of itself at a specified lag interval.

 * For example, if we have a week's worth of data, the value from each day would be matched up with the value from the previous day, and the two series would be mathematically correlated.

-* The main idea, again, is to determine how well past values correlate with future values at a specified lag, whether 1 or another lag period.
+* The main idea, again, is to determine how well past values correlate with future values at a specified lag, whether by 1, or another lag period.
 Financial data, such as stock prices, often auto-correlate best at a lag of 1, but that is not always the case.

 * Plotting partial auto-correlation helps identify the **number** of lags that are significant in explaining the data.